-The shenanigans begin with a brute force attempt to push through officer and out the door, but they’re successfully held inside with the help of what appears to be some random, helpful citizen.
+The shenanigans begin with a brute force attempt to push through the officer and out the door, but they're successfully held inside with the help of what appears to be a random, helpful citizen.
 After the male thief breaks free, he bolts toward the back of the store seeking another way out since the front door is being blocked.
-He quickly discovers there isn’t another way out, so he heads back to the front of the store to see if the situation has changed.
+He quickly discovers there isn't another way out, so he heads back to the front of the store to see if the situation has changed.

 It has, because the front door is still being blocked by the citizen, which has freed up the officer to round an aisle to apprehend the male suspect who has now ... grabbed some snacks and is threatening the officer with them?
 Is this ... does he think it's like one of those video games where you can throw food on the ground for the guards to distract them?

 After a brief confrontation and a beautiful, half-spin fall due to a perfect tazing, the female takes advantage of the officer being distracted and goes for the back door escape route, too.
 And after also finding it doesn't exist and that hiding in an open closet probably won't work, she takes to the ceiling.